 The Group tests goodwill for any impairment on an annual basis, or where there is an indication of impairment, in accordance with the accounting policy stated above.
-The recoverable amount of cash-generating units has been determined based on fair value calculations which require use of estimates, as detailed in note 13.
+The recoverable amount of cash-generating units has been determined based on value in use calculations which require use of estimates, as detailed in note 13.